 1. Attracting and Retaining Top Talent

 In a world full of change, compliance in terms of employment is no exception.
-It is the responsibility of the HR department to stay abreast of employment law, benefits, compensation, employee relations, investigations and much more.
-HR is responsible for many areas that could cause the company to lose a lot of money if handled incorrectly; such as, FMLA leave management, The Affordable Care Act, payroll and benefit administration, employee discipline and off-boarding, just to name a few.
-It is important, especially in larger organizations, that HR acts as a support system to advise and counsel managers and supervisors on how to handle difficult situations without putting the organization at jeopardy for a lawsuit.
+It is the responsibility of the HR department to stay abreast of employment law, benefits, compensation, employee relations, background checks, and much more.
+HR is responsible for many areas that could cause the company to lose a lot of money if handled incorrectly; such as, FMLA leave management, The Affordable Care Act, payroll and benefits administration, employee discipline and off-boarding, just to name a few.
+It is important, especially in larger organizations, that HR acts as a support system to advise and counsel managers and supervisors on how to handle difficult situations without putting the organization in jeopardy for a lawsuit.

 3. Positive Work Culture